Learn what we do and you can do, so we can enjoy the lake for years to come.

 SLPID implements aquatic invasive species management plans on Saratoga Lake and works along with the local municipalities and New York State agencies improving and protecting Saratoga Lake.

-NOTICE: Enel Green Power North America Inc., is the privately owned dam on Fish Creek that controls the lake levels within Saratoga Lake.
+NOTICE: Central Rivers Power, LLC, is the privately owned dam on Fish Creek that controls the lake levels within Saratoga Lake.
 Saratoga Lake has a very large watershed coming into the lake, 244 square miles.